mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

-This large collection of communications and support ships is not based on Ianic itself but orbits one of the system’s gas giants, with a central station coordinating all approaches and departures as well as acting as an accommodation centre.
+This large collection of communications and support ships is not based on Ianic itself but orbits one of the system’s gas giants, with a central station coordinating all approaches and departures as well as acting as an accommodation center.
 This allows personnel to get off their ships for a while.
 The station also fulfils the other important function of the system.
 Backups of all Xboat–carried messages are maintained at Ianic and other, similar, stations.
 The Scouts have